 Stephen S. Hall teaches the Writing and Reporting Workshop II in the Science, Health and Environmental Reporting Program

 Pandora’s Baby was named Book of the Year by the American Society of Journalists and Authors, and won the Science in Society Award of the National Association of Science Writers.
 Her previous book, The Monk in the Garden: The Lost and Found Genius of Gregor Mendel (Houghton Mifflin, 2000), was a finalist for a National Book Critics Circle award.
-In 2009, she received the career achievement award, its highest honor, from the American Society of Journalists and Authors, and received a Guggenheim Fellowship in 2010.
+In 2009, she received the career achievement award from the American Society of Journalists and Authors, and received a Guggenheim Fellowship in 2010.

 Robert Lee Hotz is a science writer at The Wall Street Journal where he reports on new research and its impact on society.
 Mr. Hotz has covered science and technology for 30 years.

 He is president of the Alicia Patterson Foundation, which funds independent journalism projects around the world.
 He is an elected Fellow of the American Association for the Advancement of Science (AAAS) and is a past president of the National Association of Science Writers.